-The novel tells the story of Griet, a poor young girl living with her family in Delft (The Netherlands), in the 17th century.
+The historical novel tells the story of Griet, a poor young girl living with her family in Delft (The Netherlands), in the 17th century.
 She is hired as a maid in the house of the Dutch painter Johannes Vermeer, where she secretly becomes the painter’s assistant, too.
-The story follows Griet as she grows up from girl to woman, while going through intense emotional transformations and turmoil caused by her family, her feelings, and the Dutch painter himself.
+The story follows Griet as she grows up from girl to woman while going through intense emotional transformations and turmoil caused by her family, her feelings, and the Dutch painter himself.

-What I enjoyed the most while reading this book was that even if the main focus of the book was on Girl with a Pearl Earring, other paintings of Vermeer were beautifully integrated in the storyline.
+What I enjoyed the most while reading this book was that even if the main focus of the book was on Girl with a Pearl Earring, other paintings of Vermeer were beautifully integrated into the storyline.
 It feels like Chevalier used Vermeer’s paintings to recreate his life, his home, and the social relationships existing in Delft at that time.
 One example is the explanation about The Milk Maid painting: